stytSofo/unikraft/README.md

 	-m 2G \
 ```

 Replace the path to QEMU with the path on your system.
-To find out the size of the data_shared section, run the following command on the built compartments:
+To find out the size of
+the `data_shared section`, run the following command on the built compartments:
 ```
-$ readelf -SW ~/.unikraft/apps/app-flexos-example/build/app-flexos-example_kvm-x86_64.dbg
+$ readelf -SW ~/.unikraft/apps/app-flexos-example/build/app-flexos-example_kvm-x86_64.dbg.comp0
 [...]
 Section Headers:
   [Nr] Name              Type            Address          Off    Size   ES Flg Lk Inf Al